microsoft/APSI/README.md

 The advanced API requires many more steps.
 The full process is as follows:

-1. (optional) `Receiver::CreateParamsRequest` must be used to create a parameter request.
+0. (optional) `Receiver::CreateParamsRequest` must be used to create a parameter request.
 The request must be sent to the sender on a channel with `network::Channel::send`.
 The sender must respond to the request and the response must be received on the channel with `network::Channel::receive_response`.
 The received `Response` object must be converted to the right type (`ParamsResponse`) with the `to_params_response` function.
 This function will return `nullptr` if the received response was not of the correct type.
-A `PSIParams` object can be extracted from the response and a `Receiver` object can subsequently be created.
+A `PSIParams` object can be extracted from the response.

+1. A `Receiver` object must be created from a `PSIParams` object.
+The `PSIParams` must match what the sender uses.

 1. `Receiver::CreateOPRFReceiver` must be used to process the input vector of items and return an associated `oprf::OPRFReceiver` object.
 Next, `Receiver::CreateOPRFRequest` must be used to create an OPRF request from the `oprf::OPRFReceiver`, which can subsequently be sent to the sender with `network::Channel::send`.
 The sender must respond to the request and the response must be received on the channel with `network::Channel::receive_response`.
 The received `Response` object must be converted to the right type (`OPRFResponse`) with the `to_oprf_response` function.
 This function will return `nullptr` if the received response was not of the correct type.
-Finally, `Receiver::ExtractHashes` must be called to obtain the OPRF hashed items from the `OPRFResponse` with the help of the `oprf::OPRFReceiver` object.
+Finally, `Receiver::ExtractHashes` must be called with the `OPRFResponse` and the `oprf::OPRFReceiver` object.
+This function returns `std::pair<std::vector<HashedItem>, std::vector<LabelKey>>`, containing the OPRF hashed items and the label encryption keys.
+Both vectors in this pair must be kept for the next steps.

 1. `Receiver::create_query` (non-static member function) must then be used to create the query itself.
 The function returns `std::pair<Request, IndexTranslationTable>`, where the `Request` object contains the query itself to be send to the sender, and the `IndexTranslationTable` is an object associated to this query describing how the internal data structures of the query maps to the vector of OPRF hashed items given to `Receiver::create_query`.